substratum/documentation/AddingSupport.md

 After that, you are done!
 You can build your ROM and download the app from the Play Store!

+Let us promote you if you do decide to add support.
+Fill out the ROM submission form in our [supported ROMs list](SupportedROMs.md) so we can add you!

 # Compiling Substratum as a prebuilt

 Should you want to inline Substratum into your ROM directly, you must do it using